MattWellie/LaTex_LRG/README.md

 It's open source anyway...

 ##Requirements and testing

 pdflatex

 tkinter (python graphics package)

+BioPython (GenBank file parsing)

 Python 2.7

 ##What it does
-- This program takes an LRG file as input and creates a typeset reference sequence.
+- This program takes a file as input and creates a typeset reference sequence.
 This sequence is designed to be used during sequence checking, and includes an HGVS nomenclature naming system.

 - This ensures platform independence through use of platform-ambivalent file paths and naming conventions.

+- Internal logic allows files in valid GenBank or LRG formats to be used as input without making any changes to the program code.

 ##Who its for